jchamberlain0/py_vp9/README.md

 Encode high efficiency video for web, using [ffmpeg](https://ffmpeg.org/) and [libvpx](https://github.com/webmproject/libvpx).

 ### Features
-- **File**: Transcode a video to a single vp9 webm file.
+- **File**: Transcode a video to a single vp9 video file.
 	- Default crf: 30
-- **Batch**: Transcode a single input video to multiple files, with user-defined quality option thresholds.
+- **Batch**: Transcode a video to multiple vp9 files, at user-defined quality thresholds.
 This is useful for providing users with quality options.
 	- Default crf values: 50, 30, 20, 12, 8

 ### Get started